About the study

 Timeline

-Public and partner engagement took place in July 2024 and is planned for November 2024.
+Public and partner engagement took place in July 2024 and November 2024.

 Public engagement